Tigres King: How Gignac became a Mexican football legend | Goal.com

 In the five years since, Gignac's transfer has become a turning point in Tigres' long history.
 His arrival began a period of unprecedented success, one that has vaulted the France star into a space all of his own in Mexico's sporting culture.

 He has led the club to four Liga MX titles and, most recently, a CONCACAF Champions League crown.
-He is the club's all-time leading goalscorer with 144 goals, more than double the tally of Lucas Lobas in second place, and by the time he is finished, he may just crack Liga MX's top 10 despite spending the first half of his career in his homeland.
+He is the club's all-time leading goalscorer with 144 goals, and by the time he is finished, he may just crack Liga MX's top 10 despite spending the first half of his career in his homeland.

 His playoff exploits have earned him the nickname "Mr. Liguilla", and his desire to truly embrace his adopted country's culture has made him a beloved figure.